asreview/asreview/docs/source/features/post_screening.rst

 Export Project
 --------------

-A technical zip-file can be donwloaded containing all information needed to replicate the project or to import the project on a different device.
-To export your results:
+An ASReview project file can be downloaded containing all information needed to replicate the project or to import the project on a different device.
+To export your project:

 1. Open ASReview LAB.
 2. Start a new project, upload a dataset and select prior knowledge.
 3. Navigate to the Project Dashboard.
 4. Click on *Export this project*.
-5. You will be aksed where to save the .asreview file.
+5. You will be asked where to save the ASReview file (extension `.asreview`).

-[SCREENSHOT OF THE OPTION AND POP-UP SCREEN]

-The files can also be found in the **.asreview** folder on your machine (on Windows: C:\Users\NAME\.asreview\FILES).

 Finished
 --------

-When you are done with the review you can mark the project as finished.To mark your project as
+When you are done with the review, you can mark the project as finished.
+To mark your project as finished:
-finished:

 1. Open ASReview LAB.
-2. Start a new project, upload a dataset and select prior knowledge.
-3. Navigate to the Project Dashboard.
+2. Open a project.
-4. Click on *Mark Screening as finished*.
+3. Click on *Mark Screening as finished*.

-The button to continue screening is now disabeled.
+The button to continue screening is now disabled.
 This can be undone by clicking again on *Mark Screening as finished (undo)*.

 Delete a Project
 ----------------

 To permanently delete a project, including ALL files: